KikoTheFinker/RouteMK/README.md

 # RouteMK
 ![banner](https://github.com/user-attachments/assets/b1ebc5ff-6488-4af7-9a19-fc66ddef579a)

-Welcome to RouteMK, a decentralised transport application in Macedonia, allowing online ticket purchases for transportation.
+Welcome to RouteMK, a centralized transport application in Macedonia, allowing online ticket purchases for transportation.

 ## Running instructions:
 1. Download this repository